fluid-cloudnative/fluid/README.md

 # Fluid

-The Fluid is a template for starting new projects in the GitHub organizations owned by Kubernetes.
+The Fluid is a template for starting new projects in the GitHub organizations owned by Cloudnativefluid.
 All Fluid projects, at minimum, must have the following files:

 - a `README.md` outlining the project goals, sponsoring sig, and community contact information
 - an `OWNERS` with the project leads listed as approvers ([docs on `OWNERS` files][owners])